AlexiaDelorme/project-cookbook/README.md

 ## Libraries

 ##### [Flask](http://flask.palletsprojects.com/en/1.1.x/)
-- I used microframework flask as my Python framework to build this website.
+- I used microframework Flask as my Python framework to build this website.

 ##### [Jinja](https://jinja.palletsprojects.com/en/2.10.x/)
 - I used Jinja as the Python templating language in coordination with Flask.